JKorpy/TP/README.md

 Students from the National College of Ireland working on their project for the Team Project module, Year 2.

 ### Project Overview
-A comparative shopping website that allows clients to produce a list of items with the lowest price based on the available stores (E.g. Centra, Mace & Spar)
+A comparative shopping website that allows clients to produce a list of items with the lowest price based on the available stores (Centra, Mace & Spar)

 #### Note:
 When running the website, college wifi does not work.
 Use a personal hotspot instead.